 Since the organization of the BSA in 1910, all of the Presidents of the United States have supported the work of Scouting and during his term in office, each has served as honorary president of the Boy Scouts of America.

-This Presidents’ Day, it seems appropriate to revisit the relationship our nation’s leaders have had with Scouting.
+Let’s revisit the relationship our nation’s leaders have had with Scouting.
 We’ll begin with a man who was no longer president when we were founded:

 Roosevelt, who in in his own youth, was ill and seen as frail, worked hard to overcame his infirmities.
 His dedication led to him becoming a national icon of manliness.